-INSIDE: Everything you need to know about good Japanese Drinks in Japan.
+INSIDE: Everything you need to know about the best Japanese Drinks in Japan.

-You could spend a whole year drinking a different drink in Japan each day, and it’s likely you still wouldn’t have tasted all the Japanese drinks and Japanese sodas on the shelves in Japan.
+You could spend a whole year drinking a different drink in Japan each day, and it’s likely you still wouldn’t have tasted all the Japanese sodas on the shelves in Japan.

-The Japanese drinks you can try range from the ordinary to the outrageous!
+The types of Japanese drinks names range from the ordinary to the outrageous!

-What I do know is there’s a Japanese drink to suit every kind of personality and tastebud.
+What I do know is there is a Japanese drink to suit every kind of personality and tastebud.

 Disclosure: This article contains affiliate links.
 If you make a purchase after clicking on one of these links, we may receive a small commission at NO extra cost to you.
 Image credit: Toshiyuku Imai via Flickr CC BY-SA 2.0

 - 1 THE INSIDE SCOOP: THE BEST JAPANESE DRINKS TO TRY

 - 2 Hot tip: Japanese Vending Machine drinks

 - 3 POPULAR JAPANESE SOFT DRINKS IN JAPAN